Travel Guide

 Traditional Dress of Himachal Pradesh

-Himachal Pradesh is a state of India & located in the northern part of the Asian subcontinent.
-It occupies a region in the western Himalayas & offers the display of majestic snow-covered mountains, thick forest valleys, terraced fields, large lakes & cascading streams.
+Himachal Pradesh is a state of India and is located in the northern part of the Asian subcontinent.
+It occupies a region in the western Himalayas & offers a display of majestic snow-covered mountains, thick forest valleys, terraced fields, large lakes & cascading streams.
 Himachal is also known as the “Land of Gods.”
-The native and locals of the state are known as “Pahari.”
+The natives and locals of the state are known as “Pahari.”

-Himachal Pradesh culture is rich in diversity & tradition, and their culture is largely reflected in their diverse tribe, cuisine, occupation & traditional dressing style.
+Himachal Pradesh culture is rich in diversity & tradition, and their culture is largely reflected in their diverse tribe, cuisine, occupations & traditional dressing styles.
 In Himachal, there are many communities with different castes and tribes; all live in peace and serenity.
-The traditional dress of Himachal Pradesh people reflects their culture.
-The ethnic Himachal Pradesh dress is the honor of their diversity.
+The traditional dress of the Himachal Pradesh people reflects their culture.
+The ethnic Himachal Pradesh dress the honour of their diversity.

-In Himachal, each community like Hindu Brahmins, Rajputs, and other tribal people like Gaddis, Kinnauris, Lahulis, Kullvi all have their beautiful vibrant and unique traditional dresses.
-Their unique traditional dressing style can easily identify these communities, and most of the dresses made by woven woolen because of the cold climate conditions.
+In Himachal, each community like Hindu Brahmins, Rajputs, and other tribal people like Gaddis, Kinnauris, Lahulis, and Kullvi all have their beautiful vibrant and unique traditional dresses.
+Their unique traditional dressing style can easily identify these communities and most of the dresses are made of woven woollen because of the cold climate conditions.
 It includes headgear, trousers, footwear, and handwoven dresses.
 The handwoven vibrant and colorful fabric is now the cultural identity of Himachal Pradesh.

-Himachal Pradesh consists of 12 districts, and in each district, there are different communities and tribes like Gaddis, Kinnauris, Lahulis, Spitians, Kullvi, and each district’s own traditional attire.
-Nowadays, the people of Himachal casually wear simple clothes like women wear suits-salwar and men wear Kurta and Pajamas, pants and shirt.
-But the culture of Himachal is deeply rooted in the natives that they still wear their traditional dresses during the fairs and festivals.
+The traditional Himachal Pradesh dress is called ‘Kulluvi’ or ‘Pahari’ dress but Himachal Pradesh consists of 12 districts, and in each district, there are different communities and tribes like Gaddis, Kinnauris, Lahulis, Spitians, and Kullvi, and each district’s traditional attire.
+Nowadays, the people of Himachal casually wear simple clothes women wear suits-salwar and men wear Kurta and Pajamas, pants and shirts.
+However, the culture of Himachal is deeply rooted in the natives and they still wear their traditional dresses during the fairs and festivals.

 7 Traditional Dresses of Himachal Pradesh As Per Its Rural Districts